UPPMAX/naiss_file_transfer_course/docs/sessions/login_terminal/README.md

     Yes, we indeed require you to have done this
     [in the prerequisites](../../prereqs/README.md).

-    The goal of this sessions (see 'Learning objectives' above) is to gain more understanding about what you've already done.
+    The goal of this sessions (see 'Learning outcomes' above) is to gain more understanding about what you've already done.

 ## A terminal and SSH clients